 You are in control when masturbating.
-Self-pleasure provides a no-pressure scenario in which you can explore your fantasies, experiment with new kinds of stimulation, and learn exactly what it is you enjoy, and equally as important, what you don’t.
-When you know this about yourself, you can effectively communicate your turn-ons (and offs) to a sexual partner for better sex.
+Self-pleasure provides a no-pressure scenario in which you can explore your fantasies, experiment with new kinds of stimulation and learn exactly what it is you enjoy.
+Equally important is what you don’t.
+When you know this about yourself, you can effectively communicate your turn-ons (and offs) with a partner for better sex.

 Everybody’s anatomy is different, so there is no “one size fits all” approach to fulfilling sex.
-Masturbating is the best way to get to know your unique anatomy, and how to engage with it to have greater pleasurable experiences.
+Masturbating is the best way to get to know your unique anatomy and how to engage with it.
 The same is true for masturbating with sex toys.
 The more experience you have with your tool(s) of choice, the more confidently you can employ them during partnered sex.

 Boost Your Brainpower